 From Pekiti Tirsia Kali stick-and-knife-fighting in the Philippines to Japanese sword fighting styles like Siljun Dobup, weapons-based martial arts are still popular today – and they can be deadly.

 But as most people don’t own fighting sticks or nunchucks, and have more interest in hand-to-hand combat, they’re not included here.

-For this list, weapons are a no-no. That means no ninjas – while the world-famous Japanese art of Ninjutsu (忍術) is super effective for guerilla warfare, it just doesn’t hold up without weapons.
+For my list of the deadliest martial arts, weapons are a no-no. Sorry, ninjas – while the world-famous Japanese art of Ninjutsu (忍術) is super effective for guerilla warfare, it just doesn’t hold up without weapons.

 Rule #2: A True Martial Art

 The second rule is that it needs to be a recognized martial art style that has a documented history and base principles.

 So neither Vale Tudo or Pankration made this list.

 Deadly?
 Yes.
 Martial arts?
 Not exactly.

 Both are brutal but they’re actually competition styles rather than martial arts systems.
 And while more and more people are starting to train MMA as its own discipline, at the core it’s a combination of distinct styles – so that’s out too.
 We’re sticking to specific martial arts styles that are proven to be deadly.